serge-sans-paille/pythran-stories/content/2020-04-23-value-range-analysis.rst

     10 <= c <= 10``

 Then comes a ``while`` statement.
 A while usually has two successors: its body, and the next statement.
-But in that case we evaluate the condition and see that it always holds, because we have ``1 <= a``, so we first perform a first round of the body, getting, through the two accumulation (let's drop ``c`` for the sake of clarity):
+In that case we evaluate the condition and see that it always holds, because we have ``1 <= a``, so we first perform a first round of the body, getting, through the two accumulation (let's drop ``c`` for the sake of clarity):